ITS-HCD/nysds-angular-webcomponents-demo/README.md

-# Excelsior Angular Web Components Integration Demo
+# NYSDS Angular Web Components Integration Demo

-This project is for testing how Excelsior Web Components integrate with Angular applications.
+This project is for testing how NYSDS Web Components integrate with Angular applications.
 The goal of this sample app is testing integrations like event bindings and Angular form handling.
 Since a lot of New York State (NYS) applications are built with Angular, it's important that we test and verify that our web components work seamlessly within this framework.

 ## Getting Started